lnbits/lnbits/README.md

 LNbits can run on top of any Lightning funding source.
 It supports LND, CLN, Eclair, Spark, LNpay, OpenNode, lntxbot, LightningTipBot, and with more being added regularly.

-See [docs.lnbits.org](https://docs.lnbits.org) for more detailed documentation.
+See [LNbits Wiki](github.com/lnbits/lnbits/wiki/) for more detailed documentation.

 Checkout the LNbits [YouTube](https://www.youtube.com/playlist?list=PLPj3KCksGbSYG0ciIQUWJru1dWstPHshe) video series.